 Product Sales - We sell integrated circuit products, also known as "chips" or "ICs", based upon a customer purchase order, which includes a fixed price per unit.
 ICs are sold into two target end markets: Mobile and Home & Enterprise.
-We have elected to account for shipping and handling as activities to fulfill the promise to transfer the goods, and not evaluate whether these activities are promised services to the customer.
+We have elected to account for shipping and handling as activities to fulfill the promise to transfer the goods, and fulfill the promise to transfer the goods and not evaluate whether these activities are as promised services to the customer.
 We generally satisfy our single performance obligation upon shipment of the goods to the customer and recognize revenue at a point in time upon shipment of the underlying product.